briangerard/briangerard.github.io/2019/05/scripting.practice.md

 So that's how you're supposed to think about it, but what are you really supposed to **do**?

-The quick version, taking the [Python][2] koans as an example, you would cd into either the 'python2' or 'python3' dir, and then just run 'run.sh'.
+The quick version, taking the [Python][#footnotes] koans as an example, you would cd into either the 'python2' or 'python3' dir, and then just run 'run.sh'.

 The longer version is "RTFM".  `:)`  Each of the koans comes with a README that tells you how to use them, which is highly recommended reading.

+## Footnotes

-[1]: "Koans" are named for the paradoxical statements Zen Buddhists use for contemplation and enlightenment, such as "What is the sound of one hand clapping?"
+**1** "Koans" are named for the paradoxical statements Zen Buddhists use for contemplation and enlightenment, such as "What is the sound of one hand clapping?"

-[2]: As an aside, if you're going to learn Python, learn Python 3.
+**2** As an aside, if you're going to learn Python, learn Python 3.
 It's good to learn about Python 2, because there's a lot of legacy code out there, but Python 2 is EOL as of 2020.
 The Python community is STRONGLY in favor of all new code being in Python 3.